SOMEWHERE IN TRANSLATION:

 ‘l’m leaving town.’

 For the film revolved around the creative, intelligent, disaffected, curvaceous, idiosyncratically dressing, Chloe evoking and implicitly Coppola linked teen, Enid-played by Thora Birch.
 Enid’s friendship with the equally disaffected and testy, Rebecca-played by Scarlett Johansson-and their film long rants-often directed against the males of the film, who were often just as hopeless and hapless as those of THE VIRGIN SUICIDES-also evoked the disaffected rants of Brigitte and Ginger in GINGER SNAPS, reaffirming the implication that Zwigoff was sending a message to Coppola.
 And implicitly warning her not to be so critical, cynical and dismissive of other film artists as in THE VIRGIN SUICIDES, given that Enid slowly but surely offended and turned everyone in her life against her and was last seen fading away into nowhere on a mystery bus, evoking the sight of Chloe wandering pensively off into nowhere at the end of LICK THE STAR.
-An implicit warning that Coppola implicitly understood, for she returned to the Temple Theatre with a more thoughtful film, remade GHOST WORLD in Tokyo with Johansson and replied to GINGER SNAPS when she teamed up again with Beggs and Coppola sr. and Fred Ross-co-producers of THE VIRGIN SUICIDES-and costume designer Nancy Steiner and traded in the Japanese fans and fantasies of THE VIRGIN SUICIDES for the real deal in her second allegorical and CASABLANCA and Ozian themed docufeature film, LOST IN TRANSLATION (2003), a film that also alluded to such documentary films mostly set in Tokyo like the allegorical Chris Marker film, SANS SOLEIL (1983) and the allegorical Wim Wenders film, NOTEBOOK ON CITIES & CLOTHES (1989).
+An implicit warning that Coppola implicitly understood, for she returned to the Temple Theatre with a more thoughtful film, remade GHOST WORLD in Tokyo with Johansson and replied to GINGER SNAPS when she teamed up again with Air, Beggs, Coppola, and wry and wistful voiceover (VO) narrator Giovanni Ribisi and costume designer Nancy Steiner-both from THE VIRGIN SUICIDES-on her second allegorical, CGI free and CASABLANCA and Ozian themed docufeature film, LOST IN TRANSLATION (2003), a film that also alluded to such documentary films mostly set in Tokyo like the allegorical Chris Marker film, SANS SOLEIL (1983), and the allegorical Wim Wenders film, NOTEBOOK ON CITIES & CLOTHES (1989).

 ‘Maybe she likes the movies you were making in the Seventies when you were still making movies.’

 Indeed, Coppola immediately confirmed her interest in GINGER SNAPS, for a close-up of the firm, smooth, round and panty clad bottom of Scarlett Johansson’s implicitly Dorothy and Ilsa linked newlywed American tourist, Charlotte-her name also evoking Zoe’s mother, Charlotte, in LIFE WITHOUT ZOE and Brigitte in GINGER SNAPS-slowly appeared out of somewhere like Chloe and Lux at the beginning of KICK THE STAR and THE VIRGIN SUICIDES, lying horizontal on top of a Park Hyatt Tokyo hotel bed to the slowly swelling accompaniment of the allegorical Kevin Shields tune, ‘City Girl’ (2003), another wistful tune that evoked Air’s equally wistful ‘Playground Love’ that opened and closed THE VIRGIN SUICIDES.
 This close-up evoked the beastly and often panty clad Ginger Fitzgerald in GINGER SNAPS, implicitly affirming that Coppola was replying to GINGER SNAPS in LOST IN TRANSLATION.
-Humourously, this prologue also implied that Coppola was indignantly saying ‘…kiss my ass!’ to Fawcett and company.
-For the words LOST IN TRANSLATION were soon slowly superimposed one by one over the supine bum of Charlotte in a definite ‘kiss my ass’ cadence.
+Humourously, the words LOST IN TRANSLATION were soon slowly superimposed one by one over the supine bum of Charlotte in a definite ‘kiss my ass’ cadence, affirming only too well what Coppola thought of Fawcett and GINGER SNAPS.
 Then Charlotte faded off into nowhere like Lux in that first shot of THE VIRGIN SUICIDES.

-Indeed, Tokyo cityscape shots-which included shots of CN Tower and Canadian Life-like buildings-and subway shots that evoked the cityscape and subway of Toronto were seen throughout the film.
-A Toronto International Film Festival(TIFF)-style film premiere press conference for the spoof allegorical film, MIDNIGHT VELOCITY, starring the implicitly Glinda linked, bimbo Hollywood blonde and Judy Garland lookalike, Kelly-played by Anna Faris-also reaffirmed the film’s interest in Toronto and its film art like GINGER SNAPS and its film artists like Fawcett.
-The implication that Coppola was satirically roasting Toronto film art and film artists was reaffirmed by the big black SUVs used to ferry Harris around Tokyo, which evoked the big black SUVs used to ferry around film art types during the annual TIFF in September.
-In fact, the allegorical Peaches song, ‘Fuck The Pain Away’ (2000), and the Sebastien Tellier instrumental piece, ‘Fantino’ (2001), openly linked the film to Toronto and the year of the release of GINGER SNAPS, reaffirming Coppola’s implicit interest in GINGER SNAPS in LOST IN TRANSLATION.
-Thus, these many allusions to Toronto implicitly affirmed that Coppola was taking on Toronto film artist Fawcett and his Etobicoke shot GINGER SNAPS on one level in LOST IN TORONTO.
+A Toronto International Film Festival(TIFF)-style film premiere press conference for the spoof allegorical Irving Forbush film, MIDNIGHT VELOCITY (200?), starring the implicitly Glinda linked and Judy Garland resembling bimbo Hollywood blonde, Kelly-played by Anna Faris-and the big black SUVs used to ferry Harris around Tokyo, which evoked the big black SUVs used to ferry around film art types during the annual TIFF in September, also affirmed the film’s implicit interest in Toronto and its film art and film artists.
+Last but not least, the allegorical Peaches song, ‘Fuck The Pain Away’ (2000), and the Sebastien Tellier instrumental piece, ‘Fantino’ (2001), openly linked the film to Toronto and the year of the release of GINGER SNAPS, reaffirming Coppola’s implicit interest in GINGER SNAPS in LOST IN TRANSLATION.

-Thus, while implying that she did not think that her ‘Uncle’ George had died a beastly CGI enhanced blockbuster death with the release of STAR WARS EPISODE I: THE PHANTOM MENACE as Fawcett implied in GINGER SNAPS, Charlotte still implied with the tragicomic inability of either John or Harris to connect with Charlotte that neither Fawcett or Lucas were truly succeeding with their film art.
-At any rate, the implication that Coppola replied to GINGER SNAPS on one level in LOST IN TRANSLATION, the success of the film and the Best Screenplay Oscar won by Coppola inspired Fawcett and friends, for they responded with not one but two implicitly Coppola roasting and allegorical docufeature GINGER SNAPS sequels, starting with the Brett Sullivan film, GINGER SNAPS II: UNLEASHED (2004).
+Thus, while implying that she did not think that her ‘Uncle’ George had died a beastly CGI enhanced blockbuster death with the release of STAR WARS EPISODE I: THE PHANTOM MENACE as Fawcett implied in GINGER SNAPS, Coppola still implied with the tragicomic inability of either John or Harris to truly and fully connect with Charlotte that neither Fawcett or Lucas were truly succeeding with their film art.
+At any rate, the implication that Coppola replied to Fawcett on one level in LOST IN TRANSLATION, the success of the film and the Best Screenplay Oscar won by Coppola implicitly inspired Fawcett and friends, for they responded with not one but two implicitly Coppola roasting and allegorical docufeature GINGER SNAPS sequels, starting with the Brett Sullivan film, GINGER SNAPS II: UNLEASHED (2004).

 ‘You’re not alone.
 He’s found you again.’